martimy/home-sensors/README.md

 # home-sensors

-This project is used to collect (Arduino) sensor data and save it to local files as well as send the data to remote server on regular basis.
+This project is a collection of apps that collect sensor data and save it to local files, then send the data to remote server, periodically.

 ## Installation